-During TC9 meeting, ECCS has been alerted that some imported non-alloy steel plates and sections, containing a too high amount of Boron and Chromium, are entering the European steel supply chain.
-These imported steels are defined as non-alloy steels.
-But, to be qualified as a 'non-alloy structural steel' in accordance with EN 10025-2, limits of EN 10025-2:2004 Table 2 prevail and the qualities of elements not defined in this standard must comply with the strict limits given in EN 10020, Table 1.
-So these steels should be classified as 'Alloy steel' rather than 'non-alloy steel'.
-The limits for Boron and Chromium defined in EN 10020 are given in the table below.
+During TC9 meeting, ECCS has been alerted that some imported non-alloy steel plates and sections, containing a too high amount of Boron, Chromium and/or Copper, are entering the European steel supply chain.
+These imported steels are defined as non-alloy steels but, for a steel to qualify as a 'non-alloy structural steel' in accordance with EN 10025-2 the qualities of elements contained in the steel must comply with the strict limits given in EN 10020, Table 1.
+These steels should be classified as 'Alloy steel' rather than 'non-alloy steel'.
+The limits for Boron, Chromium and Copper defined in EN 10020 are given below:

 Specified Element Limit value (% by mass)

 Boron (B) 0.0008

 Chromium (Cr) 0.30

+Copper (Cu) 0.40

-The main concern is that adding these elements at levels above the limits given in EN 10020 can significantly affect the properties of the steel during/after welding:
+The main concern is that adding these elements at levels above the limits given in EN 10020 can significantly affect the properties of the steel during/after welding.

-- Boron levels over 0.0008% by weight significantly increases the hardenability of the steel, which when welded makes the Heat Affected Zone (HAZ) prone to cracking; - Similarly Chromium at levels above 0.3% by weight can drastically increase cracking in the HAZ.
-Furthermore, the cracks may not be evident until 48 hrs after welding.
+- Boron levels over 0.0008% by weight significantly increases the hardenability of the steel, which when welded makes the Heat Affected Zone (HAZ) prone to cracking. - Similarly Chromium at levels above 0.3% by weight can drastically increase cracking in the HAZ.
+Furthermore, the cracks may not be evident until 48 hrs after welding. - Copper at levels above 0.4% by weight weakens the steel resulting in a cracking phenomenon called 'hot shortness' after welding or heat treatment.
+Steels with up to 0.55% copper are permitted in the code; however, EN 10025-2 specifically warns about the risk of 'hot shortness' when copper levels exceed 0.4% (see footnote g in Tables 2 and 4).
+So for hot and cold forming processes it is prudent to limit copper to 0.4% but for welding and flame straightening a higher limit of 0.45% is reasonable.